depeperwinkel

 Unable to load availability for pickup

-Typical of mbongo is the citrus aroma that immediately reminds you of lemongrass (sereh).
-Mbongô is one of the four local
+Typical of mbongo is the citrus aroma that immediately reminds you of lemongrass.
+Mbongô is one of the four local peppers in the famous Nigerian peppersoep nwo-nwo.

-The mbongô grows on a two-meter-tall shrub in the ginger genus, which, like many ginger species, has rhizomes.
-Just above the ground, it produces trumpet-shaped, green flowers that appear to emerge directly from the ground.
-They quickly fall off to make way for large, bottle-shaped fruits.
+The mbongô grows on a two-meter-tall shrub of the ginger genus, which, like many ginger relatives, has rhizomes.
+Just above the ground, it forms trumpet-shaped, green flowers that appear to emerge directly from the ground.
+They soon fall off to make way for large, bottle-shaped fruits.

-The pods are filled with dozens of seeds in a jelly-like liquid.
-Once dried, the papery covering reveals an egg-shaped fruit consisting of seemingly scaled segments.
-With a little light pressure, these disintegrate into 2-3 mm large, shiny, pale brown seeds.
-Curiously, the intact seeds have a fragrant aroma. mbongô Not at all, or hardly at all, and neither are the seeds.
-The aroma is released as soon as you crush or grind the seeds.
+The seed pods are filled with dozens of seeds in a jelly-like fluid.
+Once dried, an egg-shaped fruit consisting of seemingly scaly segments is hidden behind the papery casing.
+With some light pressure, these break apart into 2-3 mm large, shiny, pale brown seeds.
+Curiously enough, the intact one has a scent. mbongô not at all or hardly, and not the seeds either.
+The scent is released as soon as you crush or grind the seeds.

-Our mbongô comes from Cameroon, where the spice is used in many famous dishes, such as mbongô tchòbi, fish in black sauce.
-The spice is also used in other West African countries, such as Nigeria.
+Our mbongô originates from Cameroon, where the spice is used in many famous dishes, such as mbongô tchòbi, fish in black sauce.
+The spice is also used in other West African countries, such as in Nigeria in pepperssquirt.

-Related spices include the aforementioned grain of paradise (Aframomum melegueta), kororima (Aframomum kororima), and Madagascar cardamom (Aframomum angustifolium).
-The first is quite common, the second less so, and the third is very rare (not available).
+Related spices are the already mentioned grains of paradise (Aframomum melegueta), kororima (Aframomum kororima), and Madagascar cardamom (Aframomum angustifolium).
+The first is fairly common, the second not so much, and the third is very rare (unavailable).

 Not just for eating!

-A little bit bruised mbongô, a hint of cardamom and a piece of citrus peel serve together as a welcome on various occasions and ceremonies in both Yoruba and Igbo cultures.
-You can the unopened pods but already have in house!
+A little bruised mbongô, a touch of cardamom and a piece of citrus peel serve together as a welcome on various occasions and ceremonies in both the Yoruba and Igbo cultures.
+You can the unopened pods already have at home!

 - citronellol, the scent of lemongrass

-- afromodial, the unsaturated dialdehyde that causes the sharpness,
+- afromodial, the unsaturated dialdehyde that causes sharpness,

-- 1,8-cineole, eucalyptol, the refreshing taste of mint
+- 1,8-cineol, eucalyptol, the refreshing taste of mint

 - α-terpineol, sweet floral scent like lilac.

-- sabinene, responsible for the woody, camphor-like flavour of blackcurrant, among other things
+- sabinene, responsible for the woody, camphor-like flavor of black pepper and nutmeg, among others

-pepper and nutmeg - β-myrcene, spicy aroma, with notes of fruits (mango, grape, peach) and mint,
+- β-myrcene, spicy aroma, with notes of fruit (mango, grape, peach) and mint,

 - α-caryophyllene (humulene), hops, as in beer and cannabis